 It’s not just the ability to think up a need and provide a solution; in fact, the main work as an entrepreneur is in selling your idea or product.
 It’s in being able to make people see the need for your business and want to spend their money on it.
 Marketing!

 I, for one, do not have the ability or will, even, to convince people to do what I want.
 Funny, but it’s one of the reasons I never considered studying law in school.
 Besides, I’m more of the do-as-you-wish person, you know, whatever rocks your boat.
 If you are anything like me, then entrepreneurship is not your calling.
 You could hire people to do it, yes.
 But do you have that type of money as a startup in Nigeria?

 Some people are not born with an entrepreneurial spirit.
 They don’t have a burning desire to start something, to take a risk, they don’t have a groundbreaking idea they want to share, and they don’t want to invest their life savings in a dream.

 There are three kinds of people: those who go under a problem; those who go over a problem and those who find a way around the problem.
 Which one are you?
-If you would always rather just avoid wahala, then maybe you should not bother being an entrepreneur because each day would come with problems you have to face and deal with.
-If you are the first kind of person, who would rather go under a problem, ignoring it until it becomes too big, you will crush under the weight of the whole thing.
+If you would always rather avoid wahala, then maybe you should not bother being an entrepreneur because each day would come with problems you have to face and deal with.
+If you are the first kind of person, who would rather go under a challenge, ignoring it until it becomes too big, you will crush under the weight of the whole thing.

 4. Multitasking is an entrepreneur’s middle name

-As an entrepreneur, you think of everything and it all has to be perfect or at least good enough.
+As an entrepreneur, you think of everything, and it all has to be perfect or at least good enough.
 If you find it difficult to divide your attention and still perform maximally, entrepreneurship might not be for you.
 Unless you have the means to employ different people for different roles so that you can concentrate on your thing.

 Want to find the future entrepreneurs in a room full of teenagers?
 Look for the boys who like to break a rule from time to time.